iWriteGigs

 A people have such poor taste to begin with.

-B olfactory information from the nose is carried via two separate sensory pathways.
+B olfactory information from the nose is carried via three separate sensory pathways.

 C taste information from the mouth is carried via three separate sensory pathways.